kinoeater/cafetownsend/README.md

 ## III.
 Manual Test Cases
 Black box manual test cases that will run on the code.
-Rather creating all of the test cases I wrote down the the test cases for login and create new user functionalities.
+Rather creating all of the test cases I wrote down the test cases for login and create new user functionalities.

 The URL: http://cafetownsend-angular-rails.herokuapp.com